The Rule of Jenny Pen: Release

 The film was shown at Fantastic Fest on 19 September 2024, and at Sitges Film Festival in October 2024.
-In September 2024, the film was acquired by IFC Films / Shudder for distribution in North America.
+In September 2024, the film was acquired by IFC Films / Shudder for distribution in North America, the United Kingdom and Ireland.
 It was released on 20 March 2025 in New Zealand and Australia by Galaxy Pictures, a distribution label created by Australia's Rialto and the UK's Vertigo Releasing.
 The film was released on 7 March in the United States, and a week later in the UK on 14 March.
 The film was released on Shudder and AMC+ on 28 March 2025.

 Reception

 On the review aggregator website Rotten Tomatoes, 71% of 102 critics' reviews are positive, with the website's consensus saying: "John Lithgow's frighteningly unhinged performance reigns over The Rule of Jenny Pen, a nasty chiller that's by turns monotonous and haunting."
+Metacritic, which uses a weighted average, assigned the film a score of 66 out of 100, based on 20 critics, indicating "generally favorable" reviews.

 Reviewer Alex Billington from FirstShowing described the film as "an instant horror classic".
 Horror novelist Stephen King described it as "one of the best movies I’ve seen this year."
 The Guardian called it a "bracingly malicious tale of elder abuse".